 A digital potentiometer is a variable resistor which is controlled by digital signals instead of by mechanical movement.

 Digital potentiometers are integrated circuit (ICs).
 Some variants have a nonvolatile memory (e.g., EEPROM or Flash) which remembers the potentiometer resistance setting.
 When there is no on-board memory, the initial position of the wiper is often the middle position.
 Because of their relatively small size compared to conventional potentiometers, multiple potentiometers can be packed on a single chip.
 Digitial potentiometer ICs with up to 6 channels are available.

 The amount of steps available determines the resolution of the digital potentiometer.
 The following table lists common step values available, including the bit count:

 |Number of steps|

-Digital pots can be used in any application where normally a trimming potentiometer or preset-resistor is used.
-The big advantage of them is that they can be controlled in closed loop.
-When used for tuning, re-calibration can be done by a micro-controller at defined intervals.
-They are used in in for example brightness and contrast control of monitors, gain control or Wheatstone bridges and even digital-analog converters.
-The image below shows an example application of a digipot used for volume control.
-The potentiometer can be controlled via up/down signals, via buttons or a rotary encoder.
+Digital pots can be used in any application where a trimming potentiometer or preset-resistor is normally used.
+The big advantage is that they can be controlled in an automated closed loop.
+When used for tuning, re-calibration can be done by a a microcontroller at defined intervals.
+Digital potentiometers applications include brightness and contrast control of monitors, gain control, and Wheatstone bridges.
+The image below shows an example application of a digital potentiometer used for volume control.
+The potentiometer can be controlled via up/down signals, buttons, or a rotary encoder.